davideghz/davideghz.github.io/source/posts/2019-04-24-install-python-the-right-way.html.markdown

 * 3.6.8 (set by /Users/davide/.pyenv/version)
 ```

-Now you'll be able to setup a global version or specific version for specific folders
+Now you'll be able to setup a global version or a specific version to be used in specific folders

 ```bash
 pyenv global 3.6.8